|Director : Jean-Paul Latgé (email@example.com)|

 I - Pathobiology of Aspergillus infections

-The interactions between the alveolar macrophage (AM) that is the main phagocytic cells of the lung environment and the conidia of A. fumigatus have been studied.
+To understand the early stages of the establishment of A. fumigatus in the lung parenchyma, the interactions between the alveolar macrophage (AM) that is the main phagocytic cells of the lung environment and the conidia of A. fumigatus have been studied.
 Killing of the conidia in the immunocompetent host is due to reactive oxidant intermediates associated to the acidification of the phagolysosome.
 Activation of the MAP kinases ERK and p38 and translocation of NFkB were associated to the phagocytosis of conidia by AM.
 Glucocorticoïds are responsible for a reduction of reactive oxidant species and an inhibition of the phosphorylation of ERK and p38.
-These cellular events that resulted in an intracellular germination of conidia in the AM, explain a posteriori why glucocorticoïds trigger the development of IA among immunocompromised patients (Granet, Dubourdeau).
+These cellular events that resulted in an intracellular germination of conidia in the AM, explain a posteriori why glucocorticoïds trigger the development of IA among immunocompromised patients (Granet).

-In accordance with the phagocytosis data, analysis of virulence factors of A. fumigatus has been now focused on the study of mutants affected in cell wall permeability and sensitivity to oxidative stress.
-However, mutants of A. fumigatus deficient in catalases, that are supposed to counteract the host reactive oxidant species, are as pathogenic as parental strains in an experimental murine aspergillosis model.
-These results associated to the analysis of other A. fumigatus mutants obtained by reverse genetics suggest that the virulence of A. fumigatus is polygenic (Paris).
-To approach this problem, and to identify genes concomitanly expressed during infection, a transcriptome analysis has been started.
-Such large scale investigation studies are now feasible since the sequence the genome of A. fumigatus (11 mb, 10 000 genes) that has been sequenced is now annotated by an international consortium to which we participate (Beauvais, Debeaupuis, Henry, Mouyna, Sarfati, Lamarre, collaboration PT2, J.Y.
-Coppée).
+In accordance with the phagocytosis data, analysis of virulence factors of A. fumigatus has been now focused on the study of mutants affected in sensitivity to oxidative stress.
+However, mutants of A. fumigatus deficient in catalases or in specific transcription factors such as Skn7 or signal transduction cascades such as Hog1, that are sensitive to reactive oxidants in vitro are as pathogenic as parental strains in an experimental murine aspergillosis model.
+These data.suggest that in addition of reactive oxidants, other toxic molecules produced by the phagocytes are involved in the killing of A. fumigatus in vivo.
+To identify genes concomitanly expressed during infection, a transcriptome analysis has been initiated with the genopole of Toulouse and an european consortium.
+First analysis have concerned the early steps of the germination (Lamarre).

 II - Diagnosis of aspergillosis

+New serological diagnostic methods are currently investigated since a better therapy of invasive aspergillosis patients is depending on progresses in the diagnosis of this disease.
 Our unit has played a major role in the chemical and immunological characterization of the galactomannan of A. fumigatus that is at the origin of the development of the only commercial kit for the diagnosis of IA.
 This kit is a sandwich ELISA based on a monoclonal antibody detecting circulating beta1-5 galactofuran.
-New A. fumigatus molecules bearing this epitope have been now characterized : (i) glycoproteins with terminal galactofuranose at the non-reducing end of the mannan core and (ii) a lipophosphogalactomannan (Debeaupuis, Fontaine).
-Quantification of anti-A. fumigatus antibodies using recombinant protein antigens has been shown recently to be useful to identify patients at risk for IA (Sarfati).
+Recent studies have shown that the quantification of anti-A. fumigatus antibodies using recombinant protein antigens is useful to identify patients at risk for IA (Sarfati).

 III - Structure and biosynthesis of the cell wall of A. fumigatus

-In the periplasmic space, neosynthesized beta(1-3) glucans are modified and associated to the other cell wall polysaccharides (chitin, galactomannan and beta1-3, 1-4 glucan) to produce the rigid three-dimensional network characteristic of the cell wall.
-Such organization requires the presence of active glucanosyltransferases in cell wall space.
-During the search for such activities, it was shown for the first time that glycosyltransferases bound to the membrane by a glycosylphosphatidyl inositol (GPI) anchor play a major role in the biosynthesis of the yeast and mold cell wall (Mouyna).
+Remodeling of the cell wall polysaccharides is due to two groups of enzymes.
+The first group is composed of glycosylhydrolases able to dissolve the conidial cel wall during germination (Debeaupuis).
+The second group is constituted of glycosyltransferases that branch the neosynthesized beta(1-3) glucans and link it to the other cell wall polysaccharides (chitin, galactomannan and beta1-3, 1-4 glucan).
+During the search for such activities, it was shown for the first time that glycosyltransferases bound to the membrane by a glycosylphosphatidyl inositol (GPI) anchor play a major role in the biosynthesis of the yeast and mold cell wall.
 Chemical structure of the GPI anchor and its biosynthesis in A. fumigatus have been elucidated (Fontaine).
-Five families of GPI-anchored proteins, common to both filamentous fungi and yeast have been identified following a proteome and comparative genomic analysis of GPI-anchored proteins of S. cerevisiae and A. fumigatus and are now studied using a combination of biochemistry and molecular biology techniques (Chabane, Mouyna).
+Five families of GPI-anchored proteins, common to both filamentous fungi and yeast have been identified following a proteome and comparative genomic analysis of GPI-anchored proteins of S. cerevisiae and A. fumigatus and are now studied using a combination of biochemistry and molecular biology techniques (Mouyna).

 Keywords: Aspergillus, lung, aspergillosis, cell wall, glucan, alveolar macrophage